 So you have a shop in WordPress using WooCommerce and you’re getting some sales but you feel like you could be doing more.
-I’ve set up a few shops since I started on my freelance journey and coming from a background in corporate where data driven marketers succeed, I always make sure I am tracking everything possible in order to create insights to optimise.
+I’ve set up a few shops since I started on my freelance journey and coming from a background in corporate where data driven marketers succeed, I always make sure I use a test and learn approach where I am tracking everything possible in order to create insights to optimise.
 Some people like to use intuition but the data never lies….

 First things first, there are a couple of things I recommend setting up so you can start getting the insights that will help you optimise your site for conversion.
 And by optimise I mean increase warm leads at the top of the funnel and increase conversions at the bottom:

 - Set up Google analytics – if you don’t have GA set-up already, please head there and sign up with your Google account.
 You just need to add a snippet of code to your header (your web designer/developer can do this for you) or download the headers and footers plugin and follow the instructions.